-Richard A. Gottscho is our executive vice president, corporate chief technology officer, a position he has held since May 2017.
-Prior to that time, he had been executive vice president, Global Products Group beginning in August 2010; and group vice president and general manager, Etch Businesses beginning in March 2007.
-He joined us in January 1996 and has served at various director and vice president levels in support of etch products, CVD products, and corporate research.
-Prior to joining us, he was a member of Bell Laboratories for 15 years, where he started his career working in plasma processing.
-During his tenure at Bell, he headed research departments in electronics materials, electronics packaging, and flat panel displays.
-He is the author of numerous papers, patents, and lectures in plasma processing and process control.
-He is a recipient of the American Vacuum Society's Peter Mark Memorial Award and Plasma Science and Technology Division Prize, the Gaseous Electronics Conference Foundation Lecturer, the Dry Process Symposium Nishizawa Award, and the Tegal Thinker Award.
-He is a fellow of the American Physical and American Vacuum Societies, has served on numerous editorial boards of refereed technical publications and program committees for major conferences in plasma science and engineering, and was vice-chair of a National Research Council study on plasma science in the 1980s.
+Richard A. Gottscho is our executive vice president, chief technology officer, a position he has held since May 2017.
+Dr. Gottscho previously served as executive vice president, Global Products Group beginning in August 2010; and group vice president and general manager, Etch Businesses beginning in March 2007.
+He joined us in January 1996 and has held various director and vice president roles spanning across deposition, etch, and clean products.
+Prior to joining us, he was a member of Bell Laboratories for 15 years, where he headed research departments in electronics materials, electronics packaging, and flat panel displays.
 In 2016, Dr. Gottscho was elected to the U.S. National Academy of Engineering.
+He is the recipient of many awards, including the American Vacuum Society's Peter Mark Memorial Award, the Plasma Science and Technology Division Prize, the Dry Process Symposium Nishizawa Award, and the Tegal Thinker Award.
+He is a fellow of the American Physical and American Vacuum Societies.
+He has authored numerous papers, patents, and lectures, and has served on editorial boards of peer-reviewed technical publications and program committees for major conferences in plasma science and engineering.
+He served as vice-chair of a National Research Council study on plasma science.
 Dr. Gottscho earned Ph.D. and B.S. degrees in physical chemistry from the Massachusetts Institute of Technology and Pennsylvania State University, respectively.